Moshe Safdie: Personal life

 In 1959, Safdie married Nina Nusynowicz, a Polish-Israeli Holocaust survivor.
-Safdie and Nusynowicz have two children, a daughter and son, born during the inception and erection of Habitat 67.
-Just before the opening, Safdie and his young family moved into the development.
+Safdie and Nusynowicz have two children, a daughter and a son.
+Both were born during the inception and erection of Habitat 67.
+Just before its opening, Safdie and his young family moved into the development.
+Safdie and Nusynowicz divorced in 1981.
 His daughter Taal is an architect in San Diego, a partner of the firm Safdie Rabines Architects; His son Oren is a playwright who has written several plays about architecture.
-Safdie's great-nephews, Josh and Benny, are independent filmmakers.
-Safdie and Nusynowicz divorced in 1981.
+Safdie's great-nephews are independent filmmakers, Josh and Benny.

 In 1981, Safdie married Michal Ronnen, a Jerusalem-born photographer and daughter of artist Vera Ronnen.
 Safdie and Ronnen have two daughters, Carmelle and Yasmin.
 Carmelle is an artist, and Yasmin is a social worker.